 - Measurements are never "perfect".

-What for sure is seen is different behaviour in low and high wind years.
+What is certaintly seen is different behaviour in low and high wind years.
 See graph below:

-There is a clear trend, that in low wind years, the model data are to high and in high wind years they are too low.
-In other words, model data vary less by high/low wind years than measurements.
+There is a clear trend, that in low wind years, the model data are too high and in high wind years they are too low.
+In other words, model data varies less by high/low wind years than do the measurements.
 This problem can be handled by post processing the model data, something EMD is working on finding good methods to solve.